edgelesssys/contrast/docs/docs/architecture/features-limitations.md

 One way to perform this attestation is by using [nvTrust](https://github.com/NVIDIA/nvtrust), NVIDIA's reference implementation for GPU attestation. nvTrust provides tools and utilities to perform attestation within the workload.

+## Miscellaneous

+- **Large pods on TDX**: On TDX platforms, Contrast currently only supports up to 64Gi of memory, including the fixed overhead of the Contrast runtime class.